-Cron Syntax Guide: Master the Five-Field Cron Expression Format
+Cron Syntax Guide: Five-Field Cron Expression Format

 Learn cron expression syntax field by field: minute, hour, day, month, weekday.
 Includes special characters *, /, ,, - and @reboot shorthand.